Jaylen Waddle Player Prop Bets for NFL Week 18 | Miami vs. New England 1/9/2022

 Recent Performances

-- Waddle put together a 47-yard performance against the Titans last week on three catches (15.7 yards per catch) while being targeted seven times.
+- In last week's outing against the Titans, Waddle was targeted seven times, totaling 47 yards on three receptions (averaging 15.7 yards per grab).

-- In his last three games, Waddle has racked up 46.3 yards per game with one touchdown, hauling in 13 passes on 19 targets.
+- In his last three games, Waddle has 13 receptions (19 targets) for 139 yards and one touchdown, averaging 46.3 yards per game.

 Waddle's Miami Teammates